 That’s a common feeling among credit union employees selected for this opportunity.
 Britney Bailey, director of marketing at Growth By Design — the full-service marketing firm owned by the League, finished her first year of SRCUS in June.
 And, more recently, she’s been putting in intense work on the required project due between the first and second year of classes.

-“It’s been intense,” Britney said.
+“It’s been difficult,” Britney said.
 “I’ve been learning to focus in on the inner-workings of a credit union and to understand what the numbers say about that institution.
 It’s definitely been challenging — but I’m so thankful to have this opportunity to gain a deeper understanding into the industry in which I love working.”

 She said she recommends credit union executives invest in their emerging leaders by enrolling them in the program.